AdobeDocs/commerce-learn.en/help/merchant/introduction/4-1-layered-navigation.md

 ---
-title: [!DNL Commerce] for business users - Layered navigation
+title: "[!DNL Commerce] for business users - Layered navigation"
 description: Enable layered navigation in your [!DNL Commerce] store so that customers can find products easily and quickly.
 topic: Commerce
 kt: 5775